China says Taiwan drills are meant to hone combat capabilities

 Tensions have spiked between China and the island since Sunday, when Taiwan F-16s shadowed Chinese fighters and bombers which flew around the island.
 Beijing claims Taiwan as its territory, to be taken by force if needed.

-On Monday, Taiwan’s air force scrambled after Chinese jets briefly crossed an unofficial middle line in the Taiwan Strait, which both sides forces generally stay on their respective sides of.
+On Monday, Taiwan’s air force scrambled after Chinese jets briefly crossed an unofficial middle line in the Taiwan Strait, which both sides’ forces generally stay on their respective sides of.

-In a statement late on Monday, the People’s Liberation Army Eastern Theater Command said its forces carried out “air-ground assault and fire support drills to further refine and test their multi-service joint combat capabilities”.
+In a statement late on Monday, the People’s Liberation Army Eastern Theatre Command said its forces carried out “air-ground assault and fire support drills to further refine and test their multi-service joint combat capabilities”.

 China has stepped up such drills since Taiwan President Tsai Ing-wen first took office in 2016, believing she wishes to push for the island’s formal independence, a red line for China.